The LEZ in Brussels: a cleaner air for everyone!

 NEWS

-EURO 5 diesel and EURO 2 petrol vehicles (cars, vans, buses, lorries), as well as petrol motorcycles that do not meet at least the Euro 3 standard, are therefore no longer allowed to circulate in the Brussels Region.
+Following the Constitutional Court ruling, all EURO 5 diesel and EURO 2 petrol vehicles (cars, vans, buses, lorries), as well as petrol motorcycles, that no longer meet at least the Euro 3 standard, will no longer be allowed to drive in the Brussels Region.

-- Check whether your vehicle is concerned using the simulator
+- Check whether your vehicle is concerned by using the simulator.

-- Check the LEZ map and locate the Park & Ride (P+R) car parks located at the entrances to Brussels, where you can leave your vehicle and use public transport
+- Check the LEZ map and locate the Park & Ride (P+R) car parks at the entrances to Brussels, where you can leave your vehicle and use public transport.

 Where?